meteor/meteor/client/basic/sections/accounts.md

 </h3>

 Include the `loginButtons` template somewhere in your HTML to use Meteor's default UI for logging in.
-To use this, you need to add the `accounts-ui` package:
+To use this, you need to add the `accounts-ui` package, in your terminal:

 ```
-$ meteor add accounts-ui
+meteor add accounts-ui
 ```

 {{> autoApiBox "Meteor.user"}}